 WinTask records/replays using the individual objects seen on the screen, either Windows objects or HTML objects.

+Using its own OCR and an OCR engine provided by Microsoft (MODI – Microsoft Office Document Imaging), WinTask can click properly on non-HTML objects/non pure Windows objects, just using the text of the object.
+WinTask OCR functions allow you to look for the object anywhere in a window, so the object can be found even if it is not at the same place at replay.
 If an object under automation is not seen, mouse coordinates are used automatically.

-That’s why we introduced in WinTask the use of OCR engines (Optical Character Recognition).
-One is included in WinTask, and one uses the OCR engine provided by Microsoft (MODI for Microsoft Office Document Imaging).
-This last one gives astonishing results and allows WinTask to click properly on non-HTML objects/non pure Windows objects, just using the text of the object.
-And WinTask OCR functions allow you to look for the object anywhere in a window, so the object can be found even if it is not at the same place at replay.